 In gaming test benchmarks, the Asus ROG Crosshair VII Hero was on a par with the Gigabyte X470 Aorus Gaming 7 Wi-Fi, and nosed ahead in the other benchmarks.

 You would expect this kind of class-leading performance from a board at this price.
 For all of its speed and bluster, however, this board is only worth buying if you intend to use all of its high-end features.

 Read our full Asus ROG Crosshair VII Hero (Wi-Fi) review

 2. Gigabyte AB350-Gaming

-Cheap and cheerful, this AMD motherboard is good value, but not bleeding edge
+This cheap and cheerful AMD motherboard is good value, but it’s not at the cutting edge

 - Very cheap

 - Enough features for a versatile, basic build